cg-tuwien/AgroEcoSim/README.md

 Make sure to set telemetry opt-outs for both `.NET` and `VS Code` if you desire to protect your usage data.

+Also make sure to select `dotnet CLI` for Godot builds under Editor > Mono > Builds > Build Tool.

-* For running the stand-alone application either call `dotnet run -f net6.0 --project Agro/Agro.csproj` or launch the solution form VS Code.
+* For running the stand-alone `cd whatever_path/AgroGodot` application either call `dotnet run -f net6.0 --project Agro/Agro.csproj` or open the `AgroGodot` folder in VS Code and hit F5 to launch it.
+Standalone version targets net6.0.
 * For running inside of Godot: launch Godot, select and load the project, the hit play or F5.
 Note that the first build will fail due to async deletion of extra files.
-Further builds will run fine.
+Further builds should run fine.
+In case of any strange errors (like access denied, lots of declaration or symbol missing errors and similar) delete the whole `.mono` subfolder.
+Godot 3 only supports .NET 4.7.2 or .NET Core 3.1 (partially), but at least some of the new language features are carried over using `<LangVersion>latest</LangVersion>` in the csproj.
+Reading JSON files is tricky, it needs explicit installation of `System.Text.JSON` from NUGet and net472 as target.

 ## Usage
 Most settings are currently exposed in the following two files: `Agro/Initialize.cs` and `Agro/AgroWorld.cs`.
 They are shared for both CLI and Godot.
 There is no GUI so far.